 By James Cohen

-December 1st, 2019 marks the 30th World AIDS Day, a day dedicated to raising awareness about HIV/AIDS and mourning those we lost to the disease.
+December 1st is World AIDS Day, a day dedicated to raising awareness about HIV/AIDS and mourning those we lost to the disease.
 It seems fitting that we mark this day in December, when the days are short, in honor of all those whose light was taken from this world too soon.

 Today, we mourn our losses, and we recommit ourselves to fighting AIDS, fighting stigma and discrimination against those infected and affected, and ultimately, to finding a cure.